 The curriculum includes the following perspectives:

-Residential Camps: Most of the adolescents who join these camps are from deprived background with limited exposure to the outside world especially in the tribal areas.
+Adolescents who join these camps are from deprived background with limited exposure to the outside world especially in the tribal areas.
 They speak local languages, they are shy, and have problems in articulation.
 Initial 15-20 days are required for them to be able to familiarize themselves with the changed environment and to get into the habit of learning and living together.

 These camps are run in rented buildings hired for the duration of the camp.
 Generally, a building with sufficient covered and open space is taken which includes 6-8 rooms, a hall to accommodate 55 persons, enough lavatories and bathrooms and playground.